Greenland and Wild Labrador

 Category 2: Triple US$7,995

 Category 3: Interior Twin US$9,395

 Category 5: Main Twin US$11,995

 Category 6: Comfort Twin US$13,295

 Category 7: Select Twin US$14,595

 Category 10: Suite US$18,495

-Prices are shown in US$ per person based on four people sharing a quad cabin, three people sharing a triple cabin and two people sharing a twin cabin.
+Prices are “starting from” rates, shown in US$ per person based on four people sharing a quad cabin, three people sharing a triple cabin and two people sharing a twin cabin.
 Single use cabins are available in categories 3-7 at the per person twin price, subject to availability.
 There are a limited number of single cabins on the ship.

 18 September, 2019, northbound only (Toronto to Kangerlussuaq) – US$1,245.
 Prices in US$ per person, inclusive of all taxes and fees.